Xaque8787/m3uparser/README.md

 You must have a Jellyfin server accessible if using this script with the `API_KEY` and `JELLYFIN_URL` env variable.
 If you supply a address to your working server, and an api key you generated on that server; then when this script is ran it will refresh your library to include any titles that were added to the VOD libraries.
 If you have LIVE_TV=TRUE, then it will also refresh your tv guide.
 If you want to ommit the library scan you can add the environment variable `REFRESH_LIB=false`.

-JELLYFIN_URL should include http:// or https:// (DO NOT SURROUND WITH "") Logs will now be uploaded to the server as well.
+JELLYFIN_URL should include http:// or https:// **DO NOT SURROUND WITH ""**

+Logs will now be uploaded to the server as well.
+Dashboard > Logs

 ### LIVE TV STREAMS